 Another option is to continue living at home with your family as you study.
 Obviously, this isn’t for everyone, and there are certainly trade-offs in terms of giving up the increased independence that usually accompanies going to college.
-However, the prospect of graduating without a mountain of debt may make this choice more tempting.
+However, the prospect of graduating without a mountain of student loan debt may make this choice more tempting.

 8. Don’t splash out on new textbooks

 Paying for college goes well beyond tuition and accommodation fees.
 It’s especially important to be savvy about where you source your course materials.
 Rather than splashing out on shiny new textbooks, move your search online to see if used textbooks are being sold at a discounted rate.
 Sites like Amazon and eBay are useful for buying and selling used books in varying conditions.